temporalio/documentation/docs/concepts/what-is-a-workflow-definition.md

 #### Intrinsic non-deterministic logic

-Intrinsic non-determinism is when a Workflow Function Execution might emit a different of Commands each on re-execution regardless of whether all the input parameters are the same.
+Intrinsic non-determinism is when a Workflow Function Execution might emit a different sequence of Commands on re-execution, regardless of whether all the input parameters are the same.

 For example, a Workflow Definition can not have inline logic that branches (emits a different Command sequence) based off a wall-clock or a random number.
 Here is some representative pseudocode: